zero-one01/pass-winmenu/README.md

 [Pass (https://www.passwordstore.org)](https://www.passwordstore.org) stores passwords as GPG-encrypted files organised into a directory structure.
 Its simplicity and modularity offer many advantages:

-- Cryptography is handled by GPG (Don't roll your own cryptography)
+- Cryptography is handled by GPG (Don't roll your own cryptography).
-- GPG gives you a lot of control over the keys and algorithms used to encrypt your files
+- GPG gives you a lot of control over the keys and algorithms used to encrypt your files.
 - The use of GPG makes it easy for other applications (such as password managers) to interact with your password store.
 - The directory structure for passwords is intuitive and allows you to organise your passwords